ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 What is security hardening?
 ---------------------------
-Based upon industry recognized benchmarks and best practices, Using leading products to enable highly adjustable configurations to bring your systems/platforms into security compliance.
+Based upon industry recognized benchmarks and best practices, using leading products to enable highly adjustable configurations to bring your systems/platforms into security compliance.

 - Open Source (MIT licensed)